 Place egg, lemon juice, vinegar and garlic in a food processor or blender.
 Blend well, then slowly add in the oil while blender or processor is on a lower speed.

-Once the oil is blended in, transfer the dressing to a bowl and mix in the parsley (this will neutralize the garlicky aftertaste of the dressing).
+Once the oil is blended in, transfer the dressing to a bowl and mix in the parsley (this will neutralize the garlicky aftertaste that is common with caesar salad).
 Mix in the grated Parmesan.
 If you want the dressing thicker, add a little more.
 Add salt and fresh cracked pepper to taste.

 Dressing is best when chilled in the fridge for at least one hour – this gives time for the flavors to go through.

 If there is extra dressing, it can be stored for later use.
 This dressing keeps in the fridge for up to three days.

 - 2 Tbsp oil

 - Seasoning salt, fresh cracked pepper, and dried garlic granules to taste